-The Banking Union assigned the role of direct banking supervisor to the ECB to ensure that the largest banks in Europe, including the Bank, are independently supervised under common rules.
+The Banking Union assigned the role of direct banking supervisor to the ECB to ensure that the largest banks in the Euro zone and in each Member State, which includes the Bank, are independently supervised under common rules.
 The Bank is currently in compliance with SREP requirements.
-If the Bank's capital ratios fall below the thresholds specified or guided by the relevant regulatory entities (including pursuant to the Supervisory Review and Evaluation Process ("SREP")) the Bank may need to adopt additional measures to strengthen its capital ratios (including at unfavourable terms), such as an acceleration of deleveraging, the reduction of RWA, divestments and other measures that may include rights issues.
-Furthermore, any additional capital adequacy requirements imposed on the Bank may result in the need to increase its capital buffers in order to fulfil more demanding capital ratio requirements, thereby increasing the costs to the Bank and reducing the return on equity.
+If the Bank's regulatory ratios (capital and/or liquidity) fall below the thresholds specified or guided by the relevant regulatory entities (including pursuant to the Supervisory Review and Evaluation Process ("SREP")) the Bank may need to adopt additional measures to strengthen those regulatory ratios (including at unfavourable terms), such as an acceleration of deleveraging, the reduction of RWA, divestments, issuance of liabilities and other measures that may include rights issues.
+Furthermore, any additional capital adequacy requirements imposed on the Bank may result in the need to increase its capital buffers in order to fulfil more demanding capital or liabilities ratio requirements, thereby increasing the costs to the Bank and reducing the return on equity.
 Any of the aforementioned situations could have a material adverse effect on the Bank's business, financial condition, results of operations and prospects.

-During the SREP, the supervisor not only defines banks' capital requirements (e.g. Pillar 2 capital requirements ("P2R") and Pillar 2 capital guidance ("P2G")), but may also decide to impose additional measures on banks, including liquidity and qualitative measures.
+During the SREP, the supervisor not only defines banks' capital and liquidity requirements (e.g. Pillar 2 capital requirements ("P2R") and Pillar 2 capital guidance ("P2G")) but may also decide to impose additional measures on banks, including liquidity and qualitative measures.
 See further "Description of the Business of the Group - Recent developments on the banking regulation".